elcaine/01-Refactoring-Standardising-Challenge/README.md

 * Repository contains multiple descriptive commit messages.

 * Repository contains quality README file with description, screenshot, and link to deployed application.

-## Review

-You are required to submit the following for review:

-* The URL of the deployed application.

-* The URL of the GitHub repository, with a unique name and a README that describes the project.

----
-© 2023 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.